nlplab/brat/README.md

 ## Contact ##

-For help and feedback please contact the authors below, preferably with all on them on CC since their responsibilites and availability may vary:
+For help and feedback please contact the authors below, preferably with all on them on CC since their responsibilities and availability may vary:

 * Goran Topić       <goran is s u-tokyo ac jp>
 * Sampo Pyysalo     <smp is s u-tokyo ac jp>